John F. C. Turner: Peru

 From 1957 to 1965 Turner worked in Peru as an architect in international and state housing agencies in Arequipa and then Lima.
 He was invited to work in Peru by the likeminded Peruvian architect and planner Eduardo Neira, Turner took up the offer in part because he saw little opportunity to put his ideas into practice within the UK.

 At the time there was significant migration within Peru from rural areas into the rapidly growing cities, contributing to significant housing shortages, overcrowding, and substandard housing.
 On the outskirts of cities informal squatter settlements, or barriadas, were forming as people claimed land and began constructing basic homes.
 Neira, as the head of the urban planning department of the Ministry of Development and Public Works, had been working on a change in policy for Arequipa to shift the role of the state to facilitating a number of barriadas by granting rights to settlers, providing basic services (water and sewerage), and providing some technical assistance in construction.

-While progress had been made enacting Neira's recommendations, they faced significant local political disputes.
-In 1957 Turner was brought in to lead the Arequipa branch (the IUP, later OATA) of the Ministry responsible for the project, working to survey the settlements, negotiate with settlers, improve existing settlements, and developing a system of standardised construction components and methods for settlers to use.
+While progress had been made in enacting Neira's recommendations, they faced significant local political disputes.
+In 1957 Turner was brought in to lead the Arequipa branch (the IUP, later OATA) of the Ministry responsible for the project.
+He worked to survey the settlements, negotiate with settlers, improve existing settlements, and develop a system of standardised construction components and methods for settlers to use.
 He based the surveys on Geddes' own "civic surveys", while improvements made to existing settlements followed Geddes' "conservative surgery" model.
 However, Turner grew pessimistic about progress.

 In January 1958 an earthquake hit Arequipa destroying 1,647 dwellings and killing 28 people.
-As part of the aid relief Turner was joined by his university friend and fellow anarchist Patrick Crooke.
+As part of the aid relief Turner was joined by his AA friend and fellow anarchist Patrick Crooke.

 In 1963 the Chilean-born architect and journal editor Monica Pidgeon invited Turner to edit an issue of Architectural Design on his and others work in Peru.

 United States

-In 1965 Turner moved to Cambridge, Massachusetts, USA where he began working as a research assistant at the Harvard–MIT Joint Center for Urban Studies, and then as a lecture at MIT's Department of Urban Studies and Planning until 1973.
+In 1965 Turner moved to Cambridge, Massachusetts, USA where he began working as a research assistant at the Harvard–MIT Joint Center for Urban Studies, and then as a lecturer at MIT's Department of Urban Studies and Planning until 1973.
 Much of his key academic writings date from this period.

-In 1970-71 Turner led an evaluation of self-help housing in the USA for the U.S. Department of Housing and Urban Development under Donald Schön.
+In 1970–1971 Turner led an evaluation of self-help housing in the USA carried out by OSTI (Organization for Technical and Social Innovation) under Donald Schön, for the U.S. Department of Housing and Urban Development.
 This work formed the basis of the 1972 book Freedom to Build: Dweller Control of the Housing Process which he co-edited with Robert Fichter.
 In the preface Fichter describes the book as "part of a breaking wave of reaction against authoritarian solutions to technocratically posed problems".